The Simple Self Care Lifestyle with mo

 • Sea Salt comes from Sea/Bay/Salt lakes

-• Sea Salt is the better choice IF it is Lower in Lead/Metals than your Table Salt and
+• Sea Salt is the better choice IF it is LOWER in Lead/Metals than your Table Salt and

-• Your Sea Salt is without Micro plastics.
+• Your Sea Salt is without Microplastics.

 Now the salts I use and recommend when asked.